 Sec.
-5.02.
-Submission of Budget and Budget Narrative.
+54.02.
+Submission of Budget and Budget MessageNarrative.

-On or before the 30th day of September of each year, the City Manager shall submit to the City Council a budget for the ensuing fiscal year and a budget narrative.
+On or before the $30^{th}$ -first-day of September-August of each year, the City Manager shall submit to the City Council a budget for the ensuing fiscal year and an accompanying messagea budget narrative.

 Sec.
-5.03.
+54.03.
 Budget.

 The budget shall provide a complete financial plan of all City funds and activities for the ensuing fiscal year and, except as required by law or this Charter, shall be in such form as the City Council may require.
-The budget shall begin with a clear general summary of its contents; shall show in detail all estimated income, the proposed property tax levy, and all proposed expenditures, including debt service, for the ensuing fiscal year, and shall be so arranged as to show comparative figures for estimated income and expenditures of the current fiscal year and actual income and expenditures of the preceding fiscal year.
+The budget shall begin with a clear general summary of its contents; shall show in detail all estimated income, indicating the proposed property tax levy, and all proposed expenditures, including debt service, for the ensuing fiscal year; and shall be so arranged as to show comparative figures for actual and estimated income and expenditures of the current fiscal year and actual income and expenditures of the current fiscal year.
+The budget shall begin with a clear general summary of its contents; shall show in detail all estimated income, the proposed property tax levy, and all proposed expenditures, including debt service, for the ensuing fiscal year, and shall be so arranged as to show comparative figures for estimated income and expenditures of the current fiscal year, and shall be so arranged as to show comparative figures for estimated income and expenditures of the current fiscal year.
 It shall indicate in separate sections: